segmentio/segment-docs/src/connections/delivery-overview.md

 > info "Delivery Overview is currently in beta"
 > This means that the Delivery Overview feature is in active development, and some functionality may change before it becomes generally available.
 Beta users of Delivery Overview will still have access to the Event Delivery tab.
 During the public beta, Delivery Overview will only support event-streaming, cloud-mode destinations.
 >
-> The Delivery Overview public beta was released to a select group of users on [DATE], and will be released to all users on [DATE].
+> The Delivery Overview public beta will be released to all Segment users on May 23, 2023 in a phased rollout.
+Users can expect to see the Delivery Overview tab in their destination details page by 5 PM PDT on May 26, 2023.

 ## Key features